publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch49/m__us_usc_t50_s3816.md

     (c) __Failure to give precedence; Government possession__

-    In case any person with whom an order is placed pursuant to the provisions of subsection (a) of this section refuses or fails—
+    In case any person with whom an order is placed pursuant to the provisions of subsection (a) refuses or fails—

         (1) to give such order such precedence with respect to all other orders (Government or private) theretofore or thereafter placed with such person as the President may have prescribed;